EmberEmu/Ember/docs/Ports.md

 The `event`  argument is one of several possible events (add, delete, renew failure, mapping expired) and the `request` argument is the mapping that the event is applicable to.
 This is same structure as used for adding/deleting a mapping.

 ## Conclusion
 The library provides easy interfaces for managing ports with the three major protocols.
-However, it does not support the full suite of protocol features, particularly with UPnP, since they aren't required in Ember's usecase.
+However, it does not support the full suite of protocol features, particularly with UPnP, since they aren't required for Ember's usecase.
 However, expanding the supported features would be fairly straightforward if necessary.